ClementTsang/bottom/README.md

 - `p` to sort by PID.
 Sorts in ascending order by default.
 Press again to reverse sorting order.

 - `n` to sort by process name.
 Sorts in ascending order by default.
 Press again to reverse sorting order.

+- `Tab` to group together processes with the same name.
+Disables PID sorting. `dd` will now kill all processes covered by that name.

 ### Mouse actions